Galfodo/ld65-to-kickasm-debuginfo-converter/README.md

 ```

 Building and converting should be pretty clear from the sample `Makefile`.
+The script takes a debuginfo file from `ld65` and outputs a RetroDebugger compatible one (in the example case: `hello.dbg`).
+The output format is the same as with [Kick Assembler](https://theweb.dk/KickAssembler/Main.html#frontpage) by Mads Nielsen.
 When used in the debugger, it will look something like this:

 ![debugger_screenshot](debugger_screenshot.png)